earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 ## U.S. Boundary Layer

-We can add a boundary layer of the United States to our map - to make it look nicer.
-We will import `data/week-04/usa-boundary-layers/US-Boundary-Dissolved-States`.
+You can add a boundary layer of the United States to your map - to make it look nicer.
+You will import `data/week-04/usa-boundary-layers/US-Boundary-Dissolved-States`.
-If we specify a thicker line width using `lwd = 4` for the border layer, it will make our map pop!
+If you specify a thicker line width using `lwd = 4` for the border layer, it will make your map pop!

 ```r